-NOTE: Date and Time features have a battery backup.
+NOTE: Date and time features have a battery back-up.

-9.2.7 Programming Setback
+9.2.8 Programming Setback

 The microprocessor can be programmed for night and weekend setback.
-Two events can be programmed for a 5-day work week and two events can be programmed for a 2-day weekend.
-Use Table 9.2 below, to devise a setback plan.
+Two events can be programmed for a five day work week and two events can be programmed for a two day weekend.
+Use Table 9.2 on the next page, to devise a setback plan.